DEFRA/rod-catch-returns-frontend-tests/performance/frontend/README.md

 Performance tests for the Rod Catch Returns (RCR) frontend service.

 ## Create local.properties
 Create a local.properties in the performance/frontend directory, use local.properties.example as a guide.
+The proxy settings are optional and are only used in pre-prod

 | Name          | Description                                                                            |
 | --------------| -------------------------------------------------------------------------------------- |
 | serverName    | the domain of the RCR public frontend (do not include https://)                        |
 | apiUrl        | the full url of the Java API                                                           |
 | loginDataFile | which login file to use, can be logins-dev.csv, logins-test.csv or logins-pre-prod.csv |
+| no_proxy      | comma separated list of domain names for proxy settings should be bypassed
+| HTTP_PROXY    | the proxy server to use for HTTP requests
+| HTTPS_PROXY   | the proxy server to use for HTTPS requests

 ## Running using JMeter